PackagePages/LaravelPackage.com/docs/11-middleware.md

 # Middleware

 If we look at an incoming HTTP request, this request is processed by Laravel's `index.php` file and sent through a series of pipelines.
-These include a series of ('before') middleware, where each will perform an action on the incoming request before it eventually reaches the core of the application.
-From the core, a response is prepared which is post-modified by all registered 'after' middleware before returning the response.
+These include a series of ('before') middleware, where each will act on the incoming request before it eventually reaches the core of the application.
+A response is prepared from the application core, which is post-modified by all registered 'after' middleware before returning the response.

-That's why middleware is great for authentication, verifying tokens or applying any other check.
+That's why middleware is excellent for authentication, verifying tokens, or applying any other check.
 Laravel also uses middleware to strip out empty characters from strings and encrypt cookies.

 ## Creating Middleware

-There are basically two types of middleware: 1) acting on the request **before** a response is returned ("Before Middleware"); or 2) acting on the response before returning ("After Middleware").
+There are two types of middleware: 1) acting on the request **before** a response is returned ("Before Middleware"); or 2) acting on the response before returning ("After Middleware").

-Before discussing the two types of middleware, first create a new `Middleware` folder in the `src/Http` directory of the package.
+Before discussing the two types of middleware, first create a new `Middleware` folder in the package's `src/Http` directory.

 ## Before Middleware